Cleveland Guardians: Guardians rebranding

-In their first season under the Guardians name, the team won the 2022 AL Central Division crown, marking the 11th division title in franchise history.
+On December 18, 2020, the team announced that the Indians name and logo would be dropped after the 2021 season, later revealing the replacement to be the Guardians.
+In their first season as the Guardians, the team won the 2022 AL Central Division crown, marking the 11th division title in franchise history.
 In the best-of-three AL Wild Card Series, the Guardians won the series against the Tampa Bay Rays 2–0, to advance to the AL Division Series.
 The Guardians lost the series to the New York Yankees 3–2, ending their season.
+In June 2022, sports investor David Blitzer bought a 25% stake in the franchise with an option to acquire controlling interest in 2028.